LAST UPDATED: May 13, 2019

 Benefits of Catalytic Converter Cleaner

 - Protect your engine.
-Regularly cleaning out your catalytic converter has another big benefit: It’ll help protect your engine from damage.
+Regularly cleaning your catalytic converter has another big benefit: it’ll help protect your engine from damage.
 Proper fuel and exhaust flow will keep that engine running cleaner, smoother, and better, which will also cut down on maintenance costs.

 - Pass emission tests.
 If you’ve got an older vehicle and are up for an emissions test, a catalytic converter cleaning treatment can help.
 The formulation knocks old gunk, grime, and other carbon-based build-ups out of the fuel system, leading to cleaner emissions.

 Headquartered in Benicia, Calif., Red Line Oil has been around for over 40 years.
 With roots in the racing industry, Red Line later expanded into the mainstream markets as manufacturers of high-quality engine lubricants.
 Since then, the company has expanded again into making a number of different automotive fluids, with the Complete SI-1 Fuel System Cleaner being among its most popular products.

 Founded in 1879, Chevron is among the big names in the automotive and oil sectors.
 With headquarters in San Ramon, Calif., Chevron has been continuing to make high-quality automotive products, among which we find the most popular catalytic converter cleaner on the market, the Techron Concentrate Plus Fuel System Cleaner.